 July Shipping Updates for Shipping from China to the US, China to EU and UK

 The past year has been a very stressful and tiring year thanks to the unforeseen event of the pandemic and its adverse effects on the world of global shipping and e-commerce.
-Thanks to the pandemic, the pricing of shipping from China to the US, EU, and the UK evolved.
+Thanks to the pandemic, the pricing of shipping by sea from China to the US, EU, and the UK evolved.

 2020 was the year when international freight forwarding was brought to a complete halt and international shipping companies were sidelined.